I am a conservation ecologist with over 10 years' experience in avian ecology and applied conservation research.

-I manage a variable number of research assistants and postgraduate students each year and am experienced in data analysis using R, scientific report and paper writing.
-I conduct and provide training in field skills such as wader nest finding and chick ringing, radio-telemetry, predator monitoring and habitat surveys.
+I have experience managing a large number of research assistants and postgraduate students and am well-practiced in advanced statistical analysis techniques, literature review and scientific writing.
+In the past I have conducted and provided training in field skills such as wader nest finding and chick ringing, radio-telemetry, predator monitoring, bird survey techniques, plant identification and habitat surveys.